Planning With Mathematics

 - Jake is unemployed and plays video games

 Option 1 is more likely.
-The two events in option 2 are unrelated, but the prior information may bias us to pick it.
+The two events in option 2 are unrelated, but we pick it because of our bias.
 Let us pretend the odds of a high school drop out being unemployed is 1/5 or 20%.
 If the odds of boys being gamers is 3/4, the odds for option 2 is 3/4 * 1/5 = 3/20 or 15%.

 Prefer plans that depend on either events, but neither event can happen at the same time in one attempt, because those probabilities are added.
 The chance of getting a tail or head in one coin flip is the probability of heads, plus the probability of tails, or 1/2 + 1/2 = 1.
 If we need people to invest in our start up, and know 1/33 people have a chance to become a millionaire, then making friends with 33 people now might give us access to 1 millionaire in the future.